matefon/PicoS2-MicroPython/README.md

 All keys are read correctly from the PS/2 keyboard.

 Not working with HID right now: F13-F24 extended function keys.
 These are great for macro use in apps that support them, as they cannot be accessed from most keyboards.

+Note: this is a MicroPython HID limitation.
+In `micropython-lib/micropython/usb/usb-device-keyboard/usb/device/keyboard.py` the `_KEYBOARD_REPORT_DESC` is using `logical` and `usage maximum` of `101`.
+A value of `115` (`x73`) is needed for extended function keys to work.

 **I accept any help and suggestions.**